andela-Taiwo/Document_Manager/README.md

 gulp-nodemon - to watch the files in the directory for any files change supertest - to run endpoint test

-# Dependencies

-- babel-core - It compiles es6 used in the app to es5
-- babel-eslint - Used with ESlint to lint syntax errors
-- Babel-register - This framework helps to compile from es6 to es5
-- bcrypt - Used to hash user's password
-- coveralls - Display test coverage
-- dotenv - To protect secret ID
-- Express - Express is Node.js web application framework
-- path - to get paths during production

 # Tests